joshosofsky-ucsd/recipe-analytics/README.md

 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |        5 |            5 |      194.8 |        22 | False                   |      0.225873  |
 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |        5 |            5 |      194.8 |        22 | False                   |      0.225873  |
 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |        5 |            5 |      194.8 |        22 | False                   |      0.225873  |

+### Univariate Analysis

+In order to better understand my research question, I analyzed the distribution of the proportion of protein in a recipe.
+As you can see in the below histogram, the distribution is heavily skewed right suggesting that most recipes on ([food.com](https://www.food.com/) have a low proportion of protein and that as the proportion of protein in a recipe increases, the amount of recipes on ([food.com](https://www.food.com/) decreases.

+<iframe
+  src="assets/univariate-analysis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>